Dale Romans: Career

 The next year, Shackleford gained Romans his first Classic win in the 2011 Preakness Stakes after finishing fourth in the Derby.
 Romans said, "It shows that anybody that gets started in the horse business can do this because, Lord knows, 25 years ago nobody thought I'd sit up here and talk about (winning) a classic race."
 Shackleford finished second in the Breeders' Cup Dirt Mile, while Court Vision won the Breeders' Cup Turf.
 Romans finished 2011 ranked #8 in North America by earnings.

 In 2012, Romans had another outstanding year, winning three Grade 1 races with Little Mike alone – the Woodford Reserve Turf Classic, Arlington Million, and Breeders' Cup Turf.
 That year, Romans also trained Dullahan to victories in the Blue Grass Stakes and The Pacific Classic, plus a third-place finish in the Kentucky Derby, Shackleford won the Metropolitan Handicap and Clark Handicap, while Tapitsfly earned Grade I victories in the Just A Game and First Lady Stakes.
 Romans finished the year ranked #4 in North American trainer's earnings and also earned the Eclipse Award for Outstanding Trainer and the Big Sport of Turfdom Award.

 Romans is also the trainer of Keen Ice, notable for his August 2015 win over Triple Crown-winner American Pharoah in the Travers Stakes.
 Romans confidently predicted the upset, with Keen Ice winning at 16–1 odds.
 "That was a special day," Romans said.
 "What was so reassuring and made me feel so good was that they cheered us all the way back.
 It was very sporting of them to appreciate a big effort from a horse, whether it's American Pharoah or not.
 I never expected that."

+Politics

+Romans announced a campaign for the United States Senate in his native Kentucky on November 12, 2025.
+The seat is held by former Senate majority leader Mitch McConnell, who is retiring.
+Kentucky has not elected a Democrat to the Senate since Wendell Ford was re-elected in 1992.
+Romans' campaign was endorsed by James Carville.
+He lost the nomination to Charles Booker.